-General Education Requirements Semester Taken Prerequisites
+General Education Requirements Credits Semester Taken Prerequisites

 General Education Requirements See previous page

 ACC 220 3

-ACC 225 3
+ACC 225 3 See course descriptions section of the catalog for individual course prerequisites.

-A.A.B.
-Program Specific BUS 140 3 See course descriptions section of the catalog for individual course prerequisites.
+Program Specific Courses BUS 140 3

 Courses BUS 160 3

 ECO 275 3

 BUS 110

 BUS 130

-BUS 150 6
+BUS 150 6 See course descriptions section

-Additional Electives BUS 290 See course descriptions section of the catalog for individual course prerequisites.
+Additional Electives BUS 290

-CIS 105 of the catalog for maintain course prerequisites.
+CIS 105 of the catalog for individual course prerequisites.

 MTH 210

 Elective (course must be numbered 100 or higher)

 TOTAL CREDIT HOURS REQUIRED FOR THE A.A.B.
 DEGREE 64 Each student must apply for graduation and complete the ASK Exit Exam to be eligible to graduate.
 The graduation application and subsequent exit exam is student initiated by the submission of the Application for Graduation form.
 The form is available in Student Services or through AccessOTC.

-ASSOCIATE OF ARTS IN BEHAVIORAL SCIENCE (A.A.B.H.S.)
+ASSOCIATE OF ARTS DEGREE (A.A.)